DustyPriest/DustyPriest/README.md

 ## Hey! 👀
 ### My name is Hugo, welcome to my GitHub ☺

-##### Most of the repos here are small projects that I've built whilst trying to get started learning programming.
+##### Most of the repos here are small projects that I've built whilst studying computer science in my own time and at uni.

 ##### I'm now studing CS at the University of Melbourne 👨‍🎓